IllinoisLegalAidOnline/ilao-documentation/docs/source/next_steps_signup_form.rst

 * Find the relevant NextStepUser entity
 * Update the NextStepsUser entity with the uuid based on the phone number where the uuid is empty
 * Query the otis_triage_user table to check for the uuid; if found will add the triage user id to the NextStepsUser entity

+The purpose of this step is to track OTIS vs non-OTIS cases and make this information available in our OTIS dashboard.